fincom/Shopify-CSV-Fashioner/README.md

 # Survival Straps Shopify CSV Fashioner

-This is a simple procedural program written in PHP to automate the process of launching multiple new collections at once in Shopify's .
+This is a simple procedural program written in PHP to automate the process of launching multiple new Survival Straps collections on Shopify.
 It creates a CSV file that can be imported under the Products section of the Shopify dashboard for the full Survival Straps product line:

 * Regular Survival Bracelet™
 * Light Duty Survival Bracelet™